Private Security and Investigative Services

 - 29 complaints alleging violations of the the Act

 - 25 complaints alleging Code of Conduct regulation violations, and

 - 23 complaints that have been deemed as being out-of-scope.

 The ministry will review public complaints alleging that a licence holder has:

 - breached the Code of Conduct regulation

-- failed to comply with the Private Security and Investigative Services Act, 2005 (the Act) or its regulations, or
+- failed to comply with the the Act or its regulations, or

 - breached a licence condition.